 This letter is directed only to the taxpayer who requested it.
-Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.
+Section 6110(k)(3) of the Code provides that it may not be used or eited as precedent.

-Pursuant to a power of attorney on file with this office, a copy of this ruling letter is being sent to your authorized representative.

-If you have any questions concerning this ruling, please contact , T:EP:RA:T2, at .
+Pursuant to a power of attorney on file with this office, a copy of this letter has been sent to your authorized representative.
+If you have any questions about this ruling, please contact Sincerely yours, Joyce E. Floyd, Manager Employee Plans Technical Group 2 Enclosures: Deleted Copy of Ruling Letter Notice of Intention to Disclose CC: